 top of page

-• Writer's pictureSophie Wesley
+Writer's pictureSophie Wesley

-‘Technological Revolution’ or ‘Science Fiction Dystopia’?
-How AI is changing the PR Landscape
+‘Technological Revolution’ Or ‘Science Fiction Dystopia’?
+How AI Is Changing The PR Landscape

 Robots playing chess